-- You have three months following the end of the plan year to claim reimbursement of expenses incurred during the previous plan year.
+- Following the end of the plan year, you have until October 31 to claim reimbursement of expenses incurred during the previous plan year.
 There is no minimum claim amount required for claims filed after the end of the plan year.

-- There is a Grace Period of 2 1/2 months after the end of the plan year in which you may continue to incur claims.
-For the current plan year that ends June 30, this means you may submit claims for expenses incurred through September 15, 2013.
+- There is a grace period of 2 1/2 months after the end of the plan year in which you may continue to incur claims.
+In other words, when the plan year ends on June 30, you may submit claims for expenses incurred through September 15 of that calendar year.